jlesage/docker-crashplan-pro/README.md

      again.
   7. Once the backup is terminated, you can remove missing items **if you don't care about file versions**.
 Else, keep missing items.

+**NOTE**: Don't be confused by the directory structure from your old being visible in the *Manage Files* window.
+By default, your files are now located under the `/storage` folder.

 ## Migrating From CrashPlan for Home